-Look for your function in the interface file, then for the third field in the pragma; it should say S <string>.
-The <string> gives the strictness of the function's arguments.
-L is lazy (bad), S and E are strict (good), P is "primitive" (good), U(...) is strict and "unpackable" (very good), and A is absent (very good).
+Look for your function in the interface file, then for the third field in the pragma; it should say Strictness: <string>.
+The <string> gives the strictness of the function's arguments: see the GHC Commentary for a description of the strictness notation.